 The use of crumb rubber is high on our sustainability priorities, as it provides better performance and better durability as well as reduce scrap rubber from going to landfill.

-In 2019-20, approximately 1,900 tonnes of crumb rubber was used on the state road network.
+In 2021/2022, over 1,900 tonnes of crumb rubber were used on the state road network.
 This is equivalent to 380,000 car tyres!
 Crumb rubber modified asphalt was used across the metropolitan area to resurface key routes including Kwinana Freeway, Leach Highway and Roe Highway.

 Crumb rubber modified open-grade asphalt was also used on a 3 km section of the Mitchell Freeway Widening.
 BMD Constructions completed this work with Fulton Hogan undertaking the asphalting.
 This was the first use of Main Roads’ new crumb rubber asphalt specifications within a design & construct contract.
-The success of these works has seen us commit to further increase its usage of crumb rubber in 2020-21.
+The success of these works has seen us commit to further increasing the use of crumb rubber in future projects and works.